Client Advisory Group

 Members of the client advisory group

-Each CAG meeting is facilitated by a Coalition Shelter Specialist, who leads the group in discussions about topics relevant to the members’ needs, such as Department of Homeless Services policies and procedures, voting rights, and ways to cope with the trauma of being homeless.
+Each meeting is facilitated by a committee of currently and formerly homeless community members and Coalition staff, who together lead the group in discussions about topics relevant to the members’ needs, such as Department of Homeless Services policies and procedures, voting rights, and ways to cope with the trauma of being homeless.

 The group reviews issues they have experienced in the shelters.
 As the court- and City Hall-appointed independent monitor of the City’s shelter system, the Coalition is responsible for making sure shelters are responsive to residents’ needs.
-Shelter Specialists help residents advocate for themselves and empower them with information and education.
+CAG both informs this work and enables Coalition staff to help residents advocate for themselves by empowering them with information and education.

-Outside of the meetings, CAG plays a central role in the Coalition’s advocacy efforts.
-In addition to informing other residents about their rights, CAG members join the Coalition at news conferences, rallies, and marches – even traveling to Albany to challenge government and social policies.
+Outside of the meetings, CAG also plays a central role in the Coalition’s advocacy efforts with CAG members joining the Coalition at news conferences, rallies, and marches – even traveling to Albany to challenge government and social policies.